-We've partnered with Place2Be and Bloomsbury to create resources that focus on hope and community.
-These resources are specially designed to help you support wellbeing and literacy as children come back to school in the context of the Covid-19 pandemic.
+We've partnered with Place2Be and Bloomsbury to create resources that are specially designed to help you support wellbeing and literacy as children settle back at school in the context of the Covid-19 pandemic.

 Our research shows that reading for pleasure improves mental wellbeing, with more than half (59%) of children saying reading in lockdown made them feel better and half (50%) saying it inspired them to dream about the future.
 Read the full report here.

 Additionally, the resources on the theme of hope have been fully reviewed by educational psychologists at Place2Be to ensure that they support and promote mental wellbeing in children.

 The resources are also connected to Levers 1, 2 and 5 of the Recovery Curriculum (Barry Carpenter, 2020) to help schools to support the return of your children, giving them space and time to readjust, find their voices, and settle in to the school environment after a prolonged absence.